-The Willy Collins Band formed in 2012 is a Houston based Indi-Texana band.
+The Band originally formed in 2012 as The Willy Collins Band, is a Houston based Indi-Americana band.
 Their music is heart- felt and raw, true to the sound of Texas, a little bit of everything from ballads to swing and all genres in between.

 They released three CD's under the monik...See Full Bio

 “Collins and his crew roll their way through a set of gritty, rough-edged roots-rock tunes that owe as much to folk and blues as they do to country, while pledging allegiance to any of the three, and they do it with brutally honest lyrics that examine the scratches and dents on their own respective lives.
 And yeah, they do it very, very well, calling to mind folks like Steve Earle, David Ramirez, and fellow Houstonians The Small Sounds.
 Plus, they’ve enlisted some decidedly non roots-music collaborators to help flesh out their sound; their first album apparently featured the likes of Paul Wall and Chase Hamblin, and most recent album Departures includes cameos by stellar songstresses Kam Franklin and Winter Wallace, who provide a nice counterpoint to Collins’ own scuffed-up, road-worn voice.
 Check ’em out.”